-- 1. Only complete the boxes you are interested in, For example, don't assume you have to put something in the Regular Expressions box, or the New Location box, etc. - You have to select files before the Rename button is enabled. - 3.
-The "new name" will always be shown in the list, so you can experiment until you get the desired result before actually committing the changes. - 4.
+- 1. Only complete the boxes you are interested in, For example, don't assume you have to put something in the Regular Expressions box, or the New Location box, etc. - 2.
+Rename button is enabled. - 3.
+The "new name" will always be shown in the list, so you can experiment until you get the desired result before actually committing the changes.

 Almost all the boxes on the screen are ONLY for affecting the filename, NOT the extension.
 The ONLY box which affects the extension is Box 11.